 The exponent is translated into its binary equivalent in excess 64 binary notation and the fraction is converted to a binary number.
 Scaling is performed if specified; if not, the fraction is normalized (leading hexadecimal zeros are removed).
-Rounding of the fraction is then performed according to the specified or implied length, and the number is stored in the proper field. resulting number will not differ from the exact value by more than one in the last place.
+Rounding of the fraction is then performed according to the specified or implied length, and the number is stored in the proper field.
+The resulting number will not differ from the exact value by more than one in the last place.
 Within the portion of the floatingpoint field allocated to the fraction, the hexadecimal point is assumed to be to the left of the leftmost hexadecimal digit, and the fraction occupies the leftmost portion of the field.
 Negative fractions are carried in true representation, not in the 2s complement form.

-An implied length of four bytes is assumed for a full word (E) and eight bytes is assumed for a double word (D).
-The constant is aligned at the proper word or double-word boundary if a length is not specified.
-However, any length up to and including eight bytes can be specified for either type of constant by a length modifier, in which case no boundary alignment occurs.
+An implied length of four bytes is assumed for a short (E) constant and eight bytes for a long (D) constant.
+An implied length of 16 bytes is assumed for an extended (L) constant.
+The constant is aligned at the proper word (E) or double word (D and L) boundary if a length is not specified.
+However, any length up to and including eight bytes (E and D) or 16 bytes (L) can be specified by a length modifier.
+In this case, no boundary alignment occurs.